Robert W. DownesPartner

 - The underwriters in the SEC-registered IPO, NYSE listing and subsequent secondary offering by ZIM Integrated Shipping Services Ltd. (an Israeli international cargo shipping company)

-- the underwriters to Becton, Dickinson and Company, Lazard Group, Newmont Mining Corporation, Raytheon Technologies Corporation and Regency Centers Corporation in connection with their corporate financings
+- the underwriters to Amcor Flexibles North America, American Water Works Company, Becton, Dickinson and Company, Cadre Holdings, Inc., Caterpillar Financial Corporation, Lazard Group, Raytheon Technologies Corporation, Regency Centers Corporation and Tyco Electronics Group in connection with their corporate financings

 - the underwriters in SEC-registered IPOs and listings of SPACs, including Big Sky Growth Partners, Inc., Lazard Growth Acquisition Corp.
 I and Prospector Capital Corp.

-- the placements agents in PIPE investments in connection with business combinations involving publicly traded SPACs, including the combinations of Bird Rides, Inc. (an electric scooter rental service) and Switchback II Corporation; Energy Vault, Inc. (a renewable energy storage solutions company) and Novus Capital Corporation II; Mirion Technologies, Inc. (a radiation detection and measurement solutions provider) and GS Acquisition Holdings Corp.
+- the placements agents in PIPE investments in connection with business combinations involving publicly traded SPACs, including the combinations of Bird Rides, Inc. (an electric scooter rental service) and Switchback II Corporation; Energy Vault, Inc. (a renewable energy storage solutions company) and Novus Capital Corporation II; Getty Images (a visual media company) and CC Neuberger Principal Holdings II; Mirion Technologies, Inc. (a radiation detection and measurement solutions provider) and GS Acquisition Holdings Corp.
 II; Terran Orbital Corporation (a manufacturer and operator of small satellites) and Tailwind Two Acquisition Corp.; and Virgin Orbit (a responsive launch and space solutions company) and NextGen Acquisition Corp.
 II